Enable FileVault

 What Is FileVault

-FileVault is the built‑in full‑disk encryption tool on macOS that allows you to protect data stored on your Mac’s internal drive.
-FileVault makes your data unreadable without the correct authentication key.
-FileVault works at the volume level.
-That means everything from documents to cached files is covered.
-Once enabled, your disk can only be unlocked after you enter a valid password, or use an approved recovery method at startup.
+FileVault is a built-in encryption tool on macOS that helps protect data stored on your Mac’s internal drive.
+FileVault makes your data unreadable without the correct password or recovery key.
+FileVault works at the volume level, meaning all your files, from documents to cached files, are protected.
+Once turned on, your disk can only be unlocked with a valid password.

 FileVault Benefits